NamanGarg12/Web3_Saas/README.md

 ## Letting User Pay and Verify Payment to the Backend: (Web2 + Web3 concept)

-1. **After making the transaction the user gets the transaction signature of that Transaction, which can be used for the verification of the Transaction.
+1. After making the transaction the user gets the transaction signature of that Transaction, which can be used for the verification of the Transaction.
-2. **Flaw :  If the Transaction has been made but the task has not been done of getting the image due to some netwrok isse and someone else comes and claims that the transaction has been made by him, then it camnot be figured out who have made the Transaction.
+2. Flaw :  If the Transaction has been made but the task has not been done of getting the image due to some netwrok isse and someone else comes and claims that the transaction has been made by him, then it camnot be figured out who have made the Transaction.
-3. **We then need to Connect the wallet address with the Saas so that the DataBase can verify if the Transaction Signature is Associated to that user.
+3. We then need to Connect the wallet address with the Saas so that the DataBase can verify if the Transaction Signature is Associated to that user.
 ![Payment Diagram](https://github.com/NamanGarg12/Web3_Saas/blob/main/Screenshot%202024-11-08%20231522.png)

+## Allowing Labellers to pay $s to their own wallet